-The loan receivable, advanced in September 2023, bears interest at 6.11% per annum, compounding monthly, with a term of 25 years.
+The loan receivable bears interest at 6.11% per annum, compounding monthly, with a term of 25 years.
 Interest on the principal and capitalized accrued interest is payable on a monthly basis beginning in June 2025.
 Principal and interest payments are payable on a quarterly basis beginning in August 2027, based on a 25-year amortization period from the original advance date.